Blog

 Details:

 • Title: Choose a clear, descriptive, and engaging title.
-Keep it concise.
+Keep it concise (between 50-100 characters).

 • Date: Set the blog's date in YYYY-MM-DD format.

-• Author: Provide the full name of the author.
+• Author: Provide the full name of the author (separated by commas if multiple authors).

 • Description: Write a 2-line summary that will be displayed on the homepage.
-Keep it under 160 characters.
+Keep it under 160 characters but at least 150 characters.

 • Keywords: Use at least 20 keywords relevant to the content, separated by commas.
 This helps improve SEO.